How to Find Your Online Course in Blackboard

 How to Use Blackboard

 There are a number of resources available with step-by-step instructions for how to use the tools and features listed above.
-To access these resources, go to Blackboard 9 Student Help Index or Student Support.
+To access these resources, go to Blackboard Help or Blackboard on Demand.
 If you think Blackboard is not functioning properly, contact the TWU Technology Service Desk or your instructor.
 You may also be interested in these other Blackboard related resources:

 - Blackboard, Inc. Support for Students